 Car, truck, motorcycle and boat loans are secured against the vehicle or boat.
 If payments are not made on a car loan, for example, the creditor has the legal right to repossess it.
 Bankruptcy will stop repossession of vehicles.
 Contact our attorneys to find out more about whether bankruptcy is right for you.

 Student loans: While student loans typically cannot be discharged in a bankruptcy, your situtation may be unique.
 Additionally some bankruptcies can help restructure student loan payments.
 Our attorneys look at each case individually to determine what will work for you.

 Child support and alimony: While bankruptcy will not change how much you owe for child support or alimony, getting relief from other debts could enable you to pay on those obligations.

 If you are dealing with the stress of excessive debt, contact us to learn more about bankruptcy and debt relief possibilities.
-As Gulfport credit card debt relief lawyers, we will take the time to understand your debt situation and explain your options to you.
+As debt relief lawyers, we will take the time to understand your unique debt situation and explain all of the options available to you.